bigbrett/wolfHSM-docs/src/chapter04-functional-components.md

 ### NVM Architecture

-The wolfHSM server uses a layered configuration approach to handle Non-Volatile Memory (NVM) operations.
+The wolfHSM server follows the generic component architecture approach to handle Non-Volatile Memory (NVM) operations.
 The configuration is divided into generic and specific parts, allowing for flexibility and customization.

 1. **Generic Configuration (wh_nvm.h):** This header file defines the generic interface for NVM operations.
 It includes function pointers for NVM operations like `nvm_Read`, `nvm_Write`, `nvm_Erase`, and `nvm_Init`.
 These function pointers are part of the `whNvmConfig` structure, which is used to bind an actual NVM implementation to the abstract NVM interface.